Matt Miner: Career

-In 2017, Miner then went on to co-write GWAR: Orgasmageddon, a sci-fi romp based on the metal band GWAR, which received praise for its chaotic energy and fan service.
-After doing a press tour with GWAR for the release of comic, Miner went on to write Poser in 2018, which became a four-issue horror series published by Waxwork Comics.
+In 2017, Miner then went on to co-write GWAR: Orgasmageddon, a sci-fi romp based on the metal band Gwar, which received praise for its chaotic energy known from the band.
+After doing a press tour with Gwar for the release of comic, Miner went on to write Poser in 2018, which became a four-issue horror series published by Waxwork Comics.
 The series has a strong punk rock aesthetic mixed in with slasher horror movie themes and is set in Southern California's underground punk scene.
 A 7″ vinyl soundtrack accompanies each issue that was composed by Joel Grind of Toxic Holocaust.
-Miner completed the Liberator series with the third and final comic Lab Raider in 2019, a sci-fi miniseries about two women fighting against the horrors of animal experimentation.
+Miner completed the Liberator series with the third and final comic Lab Raider in 2019.

 In 2022, Miner released, along with his fellow co-editor and creator Joe Glass, Young Men in Love, an all-ages comic anthology published by A Wave Blue World.
 The collection of short stories brings together over 20 queer men or non-binary creators to tell stories focused on budding romance between cisgender men, transgender men, and/or non-binary partners across a wide variety of genres.
-The anthology was praised for its inclusive and positive portrayal of queer romance.
+The anthology received high praised for its inclusive and positive portrayal of queer romance, and for being an authentic publish work by queer men for queer men.
 Publishers Weekly highlighted the diversity of stories and styles, calling it a "satisfying collection of gay love narratives across genres" and has earned widespread success in the LGBTQ+ and comics communities.
-Following the success of the first volume, a follow-up anthology titled Young Men in Love: New Romance was launched in June 2025, continuing the theme with fresh queer creators and romantic tales.
+Following the success of the first volume, a follow-up anthology titled Young Men in Love: New Romance was launched in June 2025, continuing the theme with fresh queer creators and romantic tales that keep authenticity and queer joy at its core.